Check your inbox

 The fact-check project was initially supported primarily by Rappler Inc., which derives revenue through various funding sources.

-For fiscal year 2018, Rappler’s total revenue was at 135 million, broken down as follows:
+Overall, Rappler’s total revenue for fiscal year 2019 was at PHP 193 million, broken down as follows:

 Who owns Rappler?